-- Miscarriage, Termination, Still-birth and Death of a Baby
+Miscarriage, Termination, Still-birth and Death of a Baby

 If your baby dies or is stillborn after 24 weeks' pregnancy the maternity scheme still applies to you.
-Where this occurs before 24 weeks (miscarriage) or there is a termination, your school should give you sympathetic consideration according to the circumstances and where necessary grant special leave or sick leave, as appropriate.
+Where this occurs before 24 weeks (miscarriage), your Academy should give you sympathetic consideration according to the circumstances and where necessary grant special leave or sick leave, as appropriate.
 The decision should be based on your needs and medical opinion.